bids-standard/bids-specification/src/04-modality-specific-files/05-task-events.md

 Where `<matches>` corresponds to task file name.
 For example:
 `sub-control01_task-nback`.
-It is also possible to have a single \_events.tsv file describing events for all participants and runs (see
+It is also possible to have a single `_events.tsv` file describing events for all participants and runs (see
 [Inheritance Principle](../02-common-principles.md#the-inheritance-principle)).
-As with all other tabular data, `_events` files MAY be accompanied by a JSON file describing the columns in detail (see
+As with all other tabular data, `_events.tsv` files MAY be accompanied by a JSON file describing the columns in detail (see
 [Tabular Files](../02-common-principles.md#tabular-files)).